 Swiss reject biodiversity and pension reform proposals

-The Swiss have rejected an initiative to better protect natural areas and allocate more funds to strengthen dwindling biodiversity, according to initial voting projections on Sunday.
-A complex proposal to reform the occupational pension scheme has also clearly failed at the ballot box.
+Voters on Sunday clearly rejected an initiative to better protect biodiversity in Switzerland.
+A complex proposal to reform the country’s occupational pension scheme has also been turned down.

-On Sunday, 63% of Swiss voters rejected the biodiversity initiative launched by nature and environmental protection groups, according to a first voting projection by the gfs.bern institute.
+Switzerland does not need to do more to protect biodiversity and nature.
+This is the main conclusion of a nationwide ballot on Sunday, which saw some 63% of voters rejecting a biodiversity initiative launched by nature and environmental protection groups.

-The initiative, entitled “For the future of our nature and our landscape”, called for additional resources and more land to better protect biodiversity, nature, landscapes and historic buildings and sites.
-The campaigners did not say exactly how much more should be spent.
+Switzerland’s Federal Office for the Environment (FOEN) acknowledges that biodiversity protection in the country is insufficient, with half of all natural environments and a third of natural spaces threatened.

 Read more: Biodiversity loss in Switzerland in six graphs